malcolmrigg/wizard-clock-card/README.md

 * lost (optional): text to display when an entity is lost, defaults to "Lost".
 * travelling (optional): text to display when an entity is travelling, defaults to "Travelling"
 * width (optional): set the width (and therefore height, as it is always a circle) of the clock in pixels.
 Defaults to 500 if not set.
+* font_scale_wizards (optional): Scale for the text of wizard names on the watch hands.
+Default is 1.1; for example, 1.2 makes it about 10% bigger.
+* font_scale_locations (optional): Scale for the text of location names on the edge of the clock.
+Default is 1.65; for example, 1.2 makes it smaller.
+* location_placement_adjustment (optional): Adjust the placement of the location name text closer to the edge (negative values) or closer to the center (positive values), e.g., -10 or 10.
+* outer_ring_width (optional): Thickness of the outer ring of the clock face.
+* outer_ring_colour (optional): Colour of the outer ring of the clock face.
+* background_colour (optional): Background colour of the watch face.
+* background_image (optional): Background image for the watch face, e.g., '/local/custom-lovelace/clock.jpg'.
+* location_text_colour (optional): Colour of the text for the location names.

 ```
 type: 'custom:wizard-clock-card'